giogina/SpectraMatcher/documentation/spectra_controls.md

 Alternatively, an exact numerical value can be entered after holding Control and left-clicking the slider.

-Pressing an arrow button moves the last changed corresponding slider: The left and right arrows alter the last horizontal spectrum shift, half width, or anharmonic correction factor.
+The arrow keys adjust the last altered slider in the corresponding direction:
-The up and down arrows adapt the last vertical spectrum shift, spectrum scale, or global vertical spacing.
+The vertical arrow keys ↑ ↓ alter the most recently changed vertical spectrum shift, spectrum scale, or global vertical spacing.
+The horizontal arrow keys ← → adjust the most recently changed spectrum wavenumber shift, half width, or anharmonic correction factor.

-Holding down shift while scrolling or using arrow buttons allows for finer adjustments.
+Holding down Shift while scrolling or using arrow buttons allows for finer adjustments.

 ## Moving and scaling computed spectra